br1anlee/bytez/readme.md

 - [] Allow users to upload photos of their dish
 - [] Allow users to upload their own recipes to the website
 - [] Allowing users to customize their profile page

+## How to get started
+---
+1. Fork and clone this repository
+2. Download the required dependencies (everything is listed in the package.json)
+3. Make sure nodemon is running and link to the project is localhost:8000